 Our featured artists are Lynnette Haozous, Ade Cruz, Caitlin Carcerano, Viola Arduini, Escuela Del Sol Montessori students and Harwood studio artists.

 Virtual Artist Talks

-Join us for virtual artist talks on Thursday March 25 at 5:30pm, featuring all of our Encompass artists.
-This event will be held on Zoom and is open to anyone and free to attend.
-Please use the link below to register for the talks.
+On Thursday, March 25 we held a virtual reception and artist talks featuring all of our Encompass artists.
+This event was held on Zoom.
+Please use the link below to watch a recording of the talks.

 “My mural will serve as an invitation to remember and honor the concept and wisdom of mutualism, reciprocity, interdependent relationships within the natural world.
 This mural will also serve as reminder that these kinds of relationships between humans and non human beings are crucial for our survival on the planet, specifically depending on these mutual interactions for our collective, social, and ecological survival against the destructive/extractive systems of colonialism, capitalism, and white supremacy.
 I am using the imagery that specifically highlights the relationship between the bat and agave flower as both nourishing and reciprocal, exchanging sweetness and vital pollination.
 These images include the hummingbird can also depict death, rebirth, transition, ancestors, joy, love, and mutualism.
 I am planning on painting this in a usual recent style of imagery as realism against a backdrop of bright, bold contrasting and gradient colors.” (north Parking lot fence)